East Coast Eagles

-The East Coast Eagles is an Australian rules football club competing in the Sydney AFL competition based out of the Sydney suburb of Rouse Hill, New South Wales.

-Previously known as the Baulkham Hills Falcons (1976–1999) and Sydney Hills Eagles (2012–2014) and wearing maroon and gold, the team wears the West Coast Eagles uniforms of blue and Gold.
+The East Coast Eagles is an Australian rules football club competing in the AFL Sydney competition based out of the Sydney suburb of Rouse Hill.
+They have previously been known as the Baulkham Hills Falcons (1976–1999) and Sydney Hills Eagles (2012–2014).

 History

+Baulkham Hills Falcons (1976-1998)

-The history of the Sydney Hills Eagles can be traced back to the formation of the Baulkham hills junior Australian football club in 1976.
-Since 1976 Baulkham Hills has fielded teams in all age groups in the major junior competition in suburban Sydney.
-Baulkham Hills are the most successful junior club in Sydney, having enough players to field two teams in every age group in most seasons and more often than not winning the premiership.
+The history of the East Coast Eagles is traced back to the formation of the Baulkham Hills junior Australian football club on 3 February 1976.
+The club wore gold and brown colours as one of the founding members, Barry Toy, was a former Hawthorn Football Club player.
+The club started with funds of just $32.15.
 In the mid-to-late 1980s it was not uncommon for two Baulkham Hills teams (then known as the Hawks and the Kookaburras) to play each other in grand finals.

 In 1988, the club had enough numbers to field an under 19 team in the Sydney Football League.
 As the Sydney University club could not field an under 19 team, Baulkham Hills played in their stead.
 The team had a successful season, eventually finishing in fourth place after losing the first semi-final to Pennant Hills.
 As this team was an amalgamation of players from the Hawks and the Kookaburras, a new emblem – the Falcons – was born.
 The team played in a maroon jersey with gold stripes, similar to the jersey of the Subiaco club playing in the WAFL.
+In 1989 the club played in the stead of the East Sydney Australian Football Club.

 In the early 80s Baulkham Hills played in the SDSFA at their home ground at the Kellyville Postal Institute Club, then later moved to Charles McLaughlin Reserve.
 This period of the club was not a successful one and both the First and Reserve Grade teams went long periods without wins.